dnd-al-krk/zasady-opk/basic_rules_ENG.md

 ### I. Basic Rules<a name="zasady-podstawowe"></a>

-OPK Season 2 began on the 1st of August 2022.
+OPK season 2 began on the 1st of August 2022.
 Whatever happened before is not relevant to games played in the 2nd season (most importantly, characters who played in OPK games before season 2 began are not permitted to play).

 ## 1. Character creation<a name="tworzenie-postaci"></a>